3.3 Family Assessments (Child and Family or Strengthening Families Assessments)

 Any extension to this time scale must be authorised by the first line manager, with reasons recorded.
 For example, there may be a need to delay in order to arrange for an interpreter, or to avoid a religious festival.
 Any such delay must be consistent with the welfare of the child.

-The timescale will be shorter where the criteria for initiating Section 47 Enquiries are met at any stage during a Child and Family Assessment, in which case the Child and Family Assessment should be regarded as concluded and a Strategy Discussion/Meeting held immediately to decide if a Section 47 Enquiry is required.
+The timescale will be shorter where the criteria for initiating Section 47 Enquiries are met at any stage during an Assessment, in which case the Assessment should be regarded as concluded and a Strategy Discussion held immediately to decide if a Section 47 Enquiry is required.

-The Child and Family Assessment should be led by a qualified and experienced social worker supervised by a highly experienced and qualified social work manager.
-It should be carefully planned, with clarity about who is doing what, as well as when and what information is to be shared with parents
+The Assessment should be led by a qualified and experienced social worker supervised by a experienced and qualified social work manager.
+It should be carefully planned, with clarity about who is doing what, as well as when and what information is to be shared with parents or carers.

 The planning process and decisions about the timing of the different assessment activities should be taken in collaboration with all those involved with the child and family.
 It should involve:

-Parents' permission should be sought before discussing a referral about them with other agencies (see Information Sharing and Confidentiality) unless this may:
+Parents should be openly involved in the assessment process (see Information Sharing and Confidentiality) unless this may:

-The first line manager should authorise any decision to discuss the referral with other agencies without parental knowledge or permission and the reasons for such action recorded.
+The first line manager should authorise any decision to discuss the referral with other agencies without parental knowledge and the reasons for such action recorded.

 Professionals approached by Children's Social Care and asked to share information about the child and the family must respond in accordance with the guidance in Information Sharing and Confidentiality and record: